UPDATED August 23, 2022

 What is the federal solar tax credit?

-The ITC is a credit against your tax liability currently available to new residential and commercial solar panels to help cover the cost of your system.
-It is claimed on your federal income taxes and is a dollar-for-dollar credit (meaning if you claim a $2,000 federal tax credit, your federal income taxes owed are reduced by $2,000).
+The ITC is a credit against your tax liability for new residential and commercial solar panels to help cover the cost of your system.
+It is claimed on your federal income taxes and is a dollar-for-dollar credit that lowers for your federal taxes.
+This means if you claim a $6,000 federal tax credit, your federal income taxes owed are reduced by $6,000.

 How long will the federal solar tax credit be available?